fmbenkui/workshop01/Lab01.md

 ### **Task 4 : Test Termination Protection**
 26. In the action menu > select instance settings > change termination protection > set to be Enable.
 27. In the console, set the state of the instance to Stopped.
-28. In the action menu > select instance state > click on Terminate
+28. In the action menu > select instance state > click on Terminate.
 29. End the RDP session and terminate the instance.

 ## **EXERCISE 1.3 Launch a Spot Instance**